cloro

 8. Apify — best actor marketplace for long-tail Google verticals

-Best for: Teams that need niche Google verticals (Shopping, News, Scholar, Trends, Lens) and prefer a marketplace of pre-built actors over a SERP-API contract.
+Best for: teams needing niche Google verticals (Shopping, News, Scholar, Trends, Lens) and preferring a marketplace of pre-built actors over a SERP-API contract.

 Apify is a scraping platform with a marketplace of community-built and official “actors” — containerized scrapers with fixed input schemas.
-The model lets you compose or buy scrapers for almost any Google surface, including ones the SERP APIs don’t cover natively.
+The model lets you compose or buy a scraper for almost any Google surface, including ones the SERP APIs don’t cover natively.
+Common actors include apify/google-search-scraper and lukaskrivka/google-maps-scraper.
+The trade-off is reliability: community actors depend on whoever maintains them, and can lag a Google layout change by days.

 Pros